haegemon/sync-tabs-functions/README.md

 # Basic usage:

 Simple synchronizing activity between two tabs.
-Creation of two function: one for active job and the other for passive job.
+Creation of two functions: one for active work and the other for passive work.

 ```